IS SEEING BELIEVING

 IS SEEING BELIEVING?

-How do we evolve the visual language of AI?
+How do we evolve the visual and non-visual language of AI?
 How much of what we think we know about AI is influenced by what we ‘see’ it to be from images transferred across the world?
 How do we represent the heard but unseen?

 The aim of this project is to robustly explore perceptions and understanding of Artificial Intelligence (AI) through visual and non-visual stimuli.
 The project is divided into two phases: the first - a prep phase - is an analysis of the visual language of AI in mass media.
 The second phase culminates in an immersive sound exhibition.
 The data gathered during both phases will be used to study socio-technical blindness with an aim to create new frameworks for AI guidelines in ethical design approach.
+Inspired by new tech marketing visuals, stock imagery, the sound art of Bernhard Leitner and recent scholarship in intelligent human-machine collaboration, Is Seeing Believing? explores society’s understanding of AI from a new perspective - active participation.